ubccr/xdmod/docs/upgrade.md

 The `xdmod-upgrade` script will migrate user editable configuration files to the new version.

+The example apache configuration file has changed to default to HTTPS.
+If the existing apache configuration file has been previously edited then it will not be replaced by an RPM upgrade.
+However, the RPM upgrade will replace the existing configuration file with the new one if the existing file has not been modified from default.
+If you are upgrading an existing XDMoD installation that used the default apache configuration file (http port 8080) then it is recommended to switch to HTTPS and update the apache configuration with valid SSL certificates.
+XDMoD will still work with the previous HTTP only apache configuration.

 ### Database Changes

 The `xdmod-upgrade` script will migrate the database schemas to the new